 -Stay on your guard for signs of dry mouth.
 Many medicines can possibly lead to dry mouth.

 Are you reaching advanced age and concerned about your oral health?
 Our Medford, Oregon, dental office can help address your concerns.
-Call 541-773-4073 now to schedule your next appointment with Dr. Don Schiess and our team at Rogue Valley Family Dentistry.
+Call 541-773-4073 now to schedule your next appointment with Dr. Don Schiess and our team at Open Door Family Dentistry.
 See you soon!